skoldborg/React-Basics-Course/04 - Routing/README.md

     `;
     ```

-    See if you can't figure out how to get the props for React router's `Link` to be a part of your `ButtonLink` (Hint: They're named `LinkProps`).
+    See if you can't figure out how to get the props for React router's `Link` to be a part of your `ButtonProps` (Hint: They're named `LinkProps`).

 5. So now our users can navigate from the start page to the movies page.
 But then they're stuck :pensive:.
 Let's remedy that and at the same time expand on the look and feel of our app.